 Physical distancing also means no hugs or handshakes.
 With kids of all ages, it may be helpful to talk about other ways to greet friends.

 State guidance has not been released for recreational sports, which includes high school sports.
 When that is released, we will know which sports can be allowed when.
 Counties cannot be less restrictive than the state.

 Private and charter schools have been engaged in this process, and many have reached out to Public Health with their plans.

 Masks at school will be a big change, so help reassure your students why we're doing this, that we’re helping each other, helping our teachers and helping our families stay safe and healthy.
 Set a positive tone.
 Also, reinforce good handwashing habits - including after using the bathroom, before eating, after playing outside, before, during and after school or activities where they interact with others outside their household, and after coughing, sneezing, or blowing their nose.

 Have patience, as this is a fluid situation and we'll all need to adjust accordingly.
 If your child is sick, keep them home.
 We may not know what is causing that child to be sick.
 Remember that what you do as a family can expose your children to COVID-19, so please don't interact in person much with people outside your household.
 Get flu shots for your family so we can differentiate between what is the flu and what is not if someone in your household gets sick.

 What is allowed now?

 Crowds and limited physical distancing increase the risk for COVID-19.
-If you attended a mass gathering, remember that confidential, free testing is available.
-Find a testing location near you.
+If you attended a gathering, remember that confidential, free COVID-19 testing is available.
 If you test negative it does not mean that you may not develop COVID-19 later on.
 Therefore, it is advisable that you self-isolate for 14 days if possible.

 To prevent further spread of COVID-19, Californians should not travel significant distances and should stay close to home as much as possible.